ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w6d3 - LEGACY 2 - Deployment m2.md

   - how we can see production DB
   - how to switch between local & production on Compass

-2. Emphasise that, if they have any bug in localhost, it will also be in production (but it shouldn't be the other way around).
+2. Emphasize that, if they have any bug in localhost, it will also be in production (but it shouldn't be the other way around).
 Give an example

 -->